Cantilever Gates vs Swing Gates: What’s the Difference?

 When to Choose a Slide Gate or a Swing Gate

-Cantilever gates work well when you’ve got a large opening to cover.
-Let’s say you need a 25-foot opening – that’s a lot of weight to hang on just two hinges with a swing gate.
-Not only would it be hard to open and close, but you might end up with gate sag, or those hinges could fail.
-You’d need incredibly heavy-duty (and expensive) hinges to handle that much force hanging out there.
+Cantilever gates work well for large openings.
+For example, if you need a 25-foot opening, that’s a lot of weight to hang on two hinges with a swing gate.
+Not only would it be hard to open and close, but it could sag, or the hinges might fail.
+You’d need very heavy-duty (and expensive) hinges for that much force.

-Cantilever gates are also perfect when you don’t have room to swing.
-Think about it like this – if you’ve got a 30-foot swing gate, you need 30 feet of clear space for it to swing open.
-If there’s a guard shack, tree, public road, building, or anything else in the way, a swing gate just won’t work.
-That’s where a cantilever gate comes in handy – it slides along the fence line, just like a pocket door in your house.
+Cantilever gates are also great when you don’t have swing space.
+If you have a 30-foot swing gate, you need 30 feet of clear space for it to open.
+If there’s a guard shack, tree, road, or building in the way, a swing gate won’t work.
+That’s where a cantilever gate comes in — it slides along the fence line, just like a pocket door.

 For most homes though, swing gates make more sense.
-Most residential properties only need a 10-foot gate at most, so they can drive a car into the backyard or maybe park a camper.
-A 10-foot double swing gate means each gate leaf is only 5 feet – pretty manageable for most people to open and close, and doesn’t require specialty or expensive hardware.
+Most residential properties only need a 10-foot gate to drive a car into the backyard or park a camper.
+A 10-foot double swing gate means each leaf is only 5 feet — manageable to open and close and doesn’t require expensive hardware.

 Installation Considerations

-Proper installation makes all the difference in how your gate performs.
-We do a lot of repairs, removal, and replacement of gates that are hinged to a wood post, which is a bad idea.
-Even if you start with a perfectly straight wood post, your gate will sag and warp as it dries out.
+Proper installation makes all the difference in gate performance.
+We do many repairs, removals, and replacements of gates hinged to a wood post — which is a bad idea.
+Even a perfectly straight wood post will sag and warp as it dries.

-We almost exclusively use a type of steel post, and the size of that post will depend on how heavy and big the gate is.”
-For really heavy gates, we’ll even fill the post with concrete or concrete and rebar.
+We almost always use steel posts sized for the weight and size of the gate.
+For really heavy gates, we’ll even fill the post with concrete or reinforce it with rebar.

-Both cantilever gates and swing gates need regular maintenance to keep working smoothly.
-First, it’s important to ensure nothing has hit the gate.
-Vehicle and lawn equipment are common offenders.
-Here’s what we look for:
+Both cantilever and swing gates need regular maintenance to keep working smoothly.
+First, make sure nothing has hit the gate.
+Vehicles and lawn equipment are common culprits.
+Here’s what we check:

 For swing gates:

-“If they’re installed correctly,” Thrive Fencing owner, Micah notes, “just do routine checks on them to ensure all the bolts and the nuts are tightened.”
+“If they’re installed correctly,” Thrive Fencing owner Micah notes, “just do routine checks to ensure all bolts and nuts are tightened.”

 Precision Installation Matters

-A recent commercial property project shows why proper measurements and installation are important for sliding and cantilever gates.
-We installed a sleek aluminum gate across the driveway of a manufacturing facility where space was limited.
-The cantilever slide gate needed precise measurements for the mounting posts to ensure seamless operation.
+A recent commercial project shows why precise measurements matter for sliding and cantilever gates.
+We installed a sleek aluminum gate across a driveway where space was tight.
+The cantilever gate required exact post placement for smooth operation.

 “Getting the math right is critical,” Micah explains.
-“For this type of sliding gate, we carefully calculated the exact distance needed between posts.
-The property’s security system required the gate to align perfectly with the perimeter fence.
-Our team double-checked all measurements before installation to ensure the cantilever rollers would provide smooth operation without any contact with the ground.”
+“We calculated the exact distance between posts to align the gate perfectly with the perimeter fence.
+Our team double-checked measurements to ensure the rollers work without touching the ground.”

 The result?
-A perfectly balanced gate that slides open effortlessly offers security and convenience with minimal wear and tear and less upkeep required over time.
-This attention to detail is why our gates operate smoothly for years.
+A balanced gate that slides open easily, providing security and convenience with minimal wear and maintenance.

 How Weather Affects Different Gate Types

-Both cantilever and swing gates can handle Iowa weather, but there are some things to consider.
-As Micah explains, “Either one could be susceptible to wind and snow.
-So both should be fine as long as you don’t have a big outside force hitting them.
-Maybe a cantilever gate, which has connection points in four places with four rollers, might be a little stronger than a swing gate.”
-But he’s quick to add that a properly latched swing gate should hold up just fine, too.
+Both cantilever and swing gates can handle Iowa weather.
+Micah explains, “Either one could be affected by wind and snow, but a cantilever gate, with four roller connections, might be a bit stronger than a swing gate.”
+But a properly latched swing gate holds up well too.

 Choosing the Right Gate for Your Property